blue-duty/stars/README.md

 * [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
 The user can ask a question and the system will use a chain of LLMs to find the answer.
 The user can see the progress of the agents and the final answer.
 No OpenAI or Google API keys are needed.
 * [go-eagle/eagle](https://github.com/go-eagle/eagle) - 🦅 A Go framework for the API or Microservice
 * [go-nunu/nunu](https://github.com/go-nunu/nunu) - A CLI tool for building Go applications.
-* [LinuxSuRen/api-testing](https://github.com/LinuxSuRen/api-testing) - YAML based API testing tool. 开源接口调试、测试工具。Mock Server
+* [LinuxSuRen/api-testing](https://github.com/LinuxSuRen/api-testing) - Open source API testing tool. 开源接口调试、测试工具。Mock Server
 * [modernice/goes](https://github.com/modernice/goes) - goes is an event-sourcing framework for Go.
 * [ViRb3/wgcf](https://github.com/ViRb3/wgcf) - 🚤 Cross-platform, unofficial CLI for Cloudflare Warp
 * [OwO-Network/gDeepLX](https://github.com/OwO-Network/gDeepLX) - A Go library used for unlimited DeepL translation